pseidler/skill_test/README.md

 The aim of our solution is to create an API service as a gateway to ingest a lot of data fast into some broker.

 We start very simple.
 We create a basic version of an API service that enables a customer or integrator to quickly send data to a custom endpoint.
-The service handles the call and forwards it to a broker, again be Azure Eventhub.
+The service handles the call and forwards it to a broker, for example to Azure Eventhub.
 The destination broker is specified as a field in the message.

 There are three main requirements for this service and one optional.